vlordier/ad-maker/specs/Ad_Storyboard_Design_Agent.md

 5. **Retry Mechanism**: Efficiently correct and regenerate any scenes that fail validation.

 #### **Approaches and Techniques**:

+The Ad Storyboard Design Agent employs a variety of approaches and techniques to ensure the creation of high-quality ad storyboards.
+These include:

+- **Rule-Based Approach**: Utilizes predefined rules and templates to generate ad content, ensuring consistency and compliance with platform guidelines.
+- **AI-Driven Approach**: Leverages advanced AI models like GPT-4 to generate creative and contextually relevant content, allowing for greater flexibility and adaptability.
+- **Iterative Feedback Loop**: Continuously refines storyboards based on user feedback, ensuring that the final product aligns with user expectations and platform requirements.
+- **Hybrid Approach**: Combines rule-based and AI-driven methods to balance creativity and control, providing a comprehensive solution for ad storyboard design.
 - **Rule-Based Approach**: Utilize predefined rules and templates to generate ad content.
 This approach is straightforward but may lack creativity.
 - **AI-Driven Approach**: Harness AI models like GPT-4 to generate content.
 This allows for enhanced creativity and adaptability but requires meticulous prompt engineering and validation.
+The approach includes handling user feedback for iterative improvements.

+- **Iterative Feedback Loop**: Continuously refines the storyboard based on user feedback, ensuring that the final product aligns with user expectations and platform requirements.
+This includes the ability to regenerate specific scenes or adjust the overall narrative flow.
 - **Hybrid Approach**: Integrate rule-based and AI-driven methods to balance creativity and control.

 #### **Comprehensive Workflow**: